In This Article

 Node Unblocker Prerequisites

-There are numerous great IDEs that you can use for Node JS, such as Atom or Webstorm .
+There are numerous IDEs suitable for Node.js, such as Visual Studio Code , Atom or Webstorm .
 We’ll be using Webstorm moving forward, but the principles remain the same, regardless of the IDE you use.

 3. A cloud service provider

-While you can run Node Unblocker on your local machine, you’d still be using your own IP address, making the web proxy significantly less effective for web scraping.
+While you can run Node Unblocker on your local machine, you’d still be using your own IP address.
+To make the web proxy more effective for scraping, you’ll have to use a cloud service.

 You’ll start using the cloud service at the very end of the tutorial once the application is working as intended.